jserot/O2B/platforms/quartus/basic/apps/Readme.md

 - "sieve2" is a variant of "sieve" using tail recursive functions (and hence reducing the stack and heap memory requirements)
 - "ledshade" makes the 10 LEDs pulsating using a PWM

-All these applications use the "de10l-basic" platform.

-- "gcd" illustrates how to use external functions, implemented in C or in VHDL (as custom instructions) in the Caml code

-This application uses the "de10l-extended" platform.